-The last day to drop this course and still receive a tuition fee refund and the last day for registration/change of registration is September 24th, 2012.
-The last day to withdraw from this course with permission is Friday, December 7th, 2012.
+The last day to drop this course with no "W" notation and still receive a tuition fee refund is September 20, 2013.
+Last day for registration/change of registration is September 23, 2013.
+The last day to withdraw from this course is December 6, 2013.